5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 * It's the beginning of the line, so that's successful.
 The engine then checks whether the current position matches a "g".
 * That's successful, so the engine moves forward and tries to match the "e" with the current position.
 * That's successful too, so the engine moves forward again and tries to match the "r" with the current position.
-* That a match as well, so the engine performs a look-ahead: _without moving forward_ it tries to match the character _after_ the current one to be a word boundary.
+* That's a match as well, so the engine performs a look-ahead: _without moving forward_ it checks whether the character _after_ the current one is a word boundary.
 A space character qualifies as a word boundary.
-* Thats is a success, too, so the "ger" is replaced by a single `⌹`.
+* That's is a success, too, so the "ger" is replaced by a single `⌹`.

 I> What is important to realize is that the current position does not change when a look-behind or a look-ahead is performed; that's why they are called zero-length assertions.